UlrichBecker/gsi_scu/README.md

 Prerequisite to compile even of some linux-tools, that the LM32-application ```scu3_control.bin``` has already be compiled, because the building of scu_control generates some headder files which will used by some linux-tools and libraries.

+## Using the tool [cppcheck](https://cppcheck.sourceforge.io) as option
+If you work on a local linux machine so it's meaningful to verify the C/C++ code by the additional tool<br />
+[cppcheck](https://cppcheck.sourceforge.io) to make the sourcecode as clean as possible.<br />
+Unfortunately this tool isn't installed on the ASL- clusters at the moment.

 ## Some Makefile targets
 ### Common targets
 Prerequisite is that you has changed in a directory which includes a "Makefile".